liza-kl/ase-project/README.md

 ./gradlew run
 ```

-3. Go to Frontend-Directory and run
+3. Go to the Frontend Directory and run the npm script
 ```
+cd ./ase-project-fe
 npm run start
 ```